 I created some new images for this show.
-The area appeared to be very suitable for my long exposures so I decided to turn it into a new project.
-Visualizing the whole Wadden Sea coast in the Netherlands, Germany and Denmark.
+The area appeared to be very suitable for my long exposures, so I decided to turn it into a new project and visualise the whole Wadden Sea coast in the Netherlands, Germany and Denmark.

-It starts off as you drive there over the narrow country roads.
-In some places it is so small that cars can hardly pass each other.
+It starts as you drive there over the narrow country roads.
+In some places, it is so small that cars can hardly pass each other.
 But then, on the other hand, I am surprised when on weekdays I run into oncoming traffic other than a single tracker.

-I love quests for great places and nothing is better than to find it and make pictures there.
+I love quests for great places, and nothing is better than finding it and taking pictures there.

 Being one with nature provokes my imagination.
-Out of the blue I get this amazing inspirations and everything comes together in the right way.
+Out of the blue, I get this amazing inspiration, and everything comes together in the right way.

-I won’t be the only one who feels this way being in nature.
+I won’t be the only one who feels this way when experiencing nature.

-The woman walked with a walker and as they walked up he man supported her in her undoubtedly tough hike up.
-When they finally reached the top of the dike they stood still arm in arm and together they looked out across the sea.
+The woman walked with a walker, and as they walked up, the man supported her in her undoubtedly challenging hike up.
+When they finally reached the top of the dike, they stood still arm in arm, and together they looked out across the sea.

 I was wondering what brought them to this place which was so difficult to access for them.

 They made me think about their connection with nature.
-Were they awed and inspired by the beauty of it as much as I was or was their an even deeper emotional connection for them with this place.
+Were they awed and inspired by the beauty of it as much as I was, or was there an even deeper emotional connection for them with this place?

-Were they just aware about the fact that it’s been proven that being in nature or even viewing scenes of nature has a positive affect on our wellbeing.
+Were they just aware of the fact that it’s been proven that being in nature or even viewing scenes of nature has a positive effect on our wellbeing?
 Emotionally but also physically.

 I took off while they were still standing there.

-Showing some recent work created along the Wadden Sea
+I am showing some recent work created along the Wadden Sea here.